 When the Operating System reads a file from the Hard Drive, the cache takes a larger block of data than is required.
 If the operating system needs more data, it will check the cache in the RAM first to see if it’s already available.
 This saves reading from the slow hard drive again.

-The CPU has its own cache, commonly called L1 and L2.
+The RAM has its own cache, commonly called L1 and L2.
 These are physically located on the CPU and are even faster than normal RAM.
-This cache is used to bridge the CPU and RAM.

 The size of your RAM can affect speed.
 If there is insufficient space in the RAM, your operating system will store temporary data in the Hard Drive.
 This is much slower than storing data in the RAM.
 So the more RAM you have the faster your operating system can be.